Project-META/.github/profile/README.md

 ### 4. Verify the Configuration

-Check the client's "Execution Log" or "Script Console" to ensure that the MCG script executed successfully to generate the new configuration:
+Check the client's "Execution Log" or "Script Console" to ensure that the META script executed successfully to generate the new configuration:

 - If your base configuration is correct, it will output the number of identified proxies and proxy providers, and the generated configuration in JSON format.
 - If there are errors, correct your basic configuration according to the error and the URL in the output.